Manunda

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Manunda shows 22 operational transport stops, all of which are bus routes.
-These stops are covered by five different routes, offering a total of 640 weekly passenger trips.
-The accessibility of public transport is deemed good, with residents on average located 252 meters away from the nearest stop.
+Public transport analysis shows 22 active transport stops in Manunda, served by a mix of bus routes.
+These stops are covered by five individual routes, offering a total of 640 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 252 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 86%, with 3% cycling.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

 Frequently Asked Questions - Transport